househappy/dev-blog-legacy/source/_posts/2015-08-18-elasticsearch-at-househappy.markdown

 lifecycle.
 This extra time and risk is too much for batch imports that import thousands of properties every hour.

-We use the pub-sub model because the ActiveRecord callbacks shouldn't need to know all the different Elasticsearch document types that need to re-synchronize when a particular model changes.
+We use the pub-sub pattern because it's unreasonable to expect the ActiveRecord callbacks to know all the different Elasticsearch document types that need to re-synchronize when a particular model changes.

 ## Challenges